landlab/landlab/docs/getting_started.rst

 through the process of linear diffusion.
 Conveniently Landlab already has a component that will calculate erosion rates due to linear diffusion, but in this example we do not take advantage of Landlab's pre-built diffusion component.
 After building this model without a component, we then contrast what the model would look like when using the pre-built component.
-(LINK HERE)
+(LINK HERE!!!!)

 To download the code for the fault-scapr model without components, click HERE!!!